atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Tuesday, August 4 2020
+- movie-sagas Material UI styling (Search bar, back buttons)
+- React podcast 102: Eve and Alex (interview on their new book)

+---
 #### Monday, August 3 2020
 - 90 minute HackerRank Challenges
 - Styling of movie-sagas with Material UI